pijpijpij/Horrocks/README.md

 ### Model
 Views show data.
 This data takes the form of properties of the `Model`.
 All data shown on the view comes from the unique `Model`.
 The view also needs to pop up dialog box, navigate to other screens...
 These are also represented as properties of the same `Model`.
-The difference is that these properties are transient, i.e. each time the `State` is about to be modified (by a new
-`Reducer`), they are reset.
+The difference is that these properties are transient, i.e. they are reset each time before the state of the screen is re-calculated, and so `State` is about to be modified (by a new `Reducer`), they are reset.

 ### State
 It is a set of data that represents the state of the view.
-In a lot of screens, `Model` can be used as `State`.
+In a lot of screens, `Model` is the same as `State`.
+The difference between the 2 notions is that what is in the state may not be shown as-is on the screen and contains some internal state of the screen.
+`State` is the only source of data in `Model`, so it supports transient properties as well.

 ### ReducerCreator
 An `ReducerCreator` can be triggered by an `Event` and emits a series of `Reducer`s.
 It is named `ReducerCreator` because its semantics